Abnormal Breath Sounds

-Here are also a couple of videos on how to assess the lungs that you may find helpful or interesting.
+Here are also a couple of videos on assessing the lungs that you may find helpful or interesting.

 • The act of evaluating signs and symptoms of a disease or condition and describing what is seen, heard, felt, smelled, or interpreted based on behaviors seen.